Before high school students walk off the graduation stage, they must understand:

 Why?
 Employers and college admissions teams need young people to arrive with strong communication on skill (ex: email etiquette and phone etiquette).

-Rubin Education makes it happen through an innovative mix of activities based on real-life scenarios.
+Rubin makes it happen through an innovative mix of activities based on work-based learning scenarios.
 Students love the material because it’s tangible and relevant to their lives.

-Drew Coffin works on his “storytelling” cover letter (a clear example of his work ethic) inside the Rubin Education All Access online propgram.
+Drew Coffin works on his “storytelling” cover letter (a clear example of his work ethic) inside the Rubin Emerge online curriculum.
 As a high school senior in Haxtun, Colorado, Drew used the cover letter in his application to Colorado School of Mines, a top-tier engineering school.
 Drew was accepted and is now on campus studying robotics.

-Say hello to Rubin Education All Access, a 100% online program viewable on any size device with activities aligned with state standards for employability skills.
-The program draws upon Rubin Education material to provide writing and speaking lessons for the job search, entrepreneurship and leadership.
+Say hello to Rubin Emerge, a 100% online program viewable on any size device with activities aligned with state standards for employability skills.
+The program draws upon Rubin material to provide writing and speaking lessons for email etiquette, the job search, entrepreneurship and leadership.

 Students will gain a clear edge as they look for employment, seek scholarships and apply to college.
 Why?
 Because in here, students learn by doing.